-- Minimum 50% of the Sub-Fund assets' weighted average shall result from revenue generated from issuers' activities that facilitate the achievement of one or more SDG or EU Taxonomy objectives as measured according to the Sustainable Investment methodology. - For at least 80% of the Sub-Fund portfolio, the respective issuer shall have a minimum share of 20% Sustainable Investments.
-Cash and derivatives are excluded from the aforesaid thresholds. - Application of the following sustainable minimum exclusion criteria for direct investments: - securities issued by companies having a severe violation / breach of principles and guidelines such as the Principles of the United Nations Global Compact, the OECD Guidelines for Multinational Enterprises, and the United Nations Guiding Principles for Business and Human Rights on the grounds of problematic practices around human rights, labour rights, environment, and corruption issues, - securities issued by companies involved in controversial weapons (anti-personnel mines, cluster munitions, chemical weapons, biological weapons, depleted uranium, white phosphorus, and nuclear weapons), - securities issued by companies that derive more than 10% of their revenues from weapons, military equipment, and services, - securities issued by companies that derive more than 10% of their revenue from thermal coal extraction, - securities issued by utility companies that generate more than 20% of their revenues from coal, - securities issued by companies involved in the production of tobacco, and securities issued by companies involved in the distribution of tobacco with more than 5% of their revenues.
+- Minimum rating coverage: At least 90% Sub-Fund's portfolio is required to have an SRI Rating (Portfolio in this respect does not comprise non-rated derivatives and instruments that are non-rated by nature (e.g., cash and deposits).
+While most holdings of the Sub-Fund's will have a corresponding SRI Rating some investments cannot be rated according to the SRI Research methodology.
+Examples of instruments not attaining to the SRI Rating include, but are not limited to cash, deposits, Target Funds, and non-rated investments. - The rated instruments are adhering to the minimum rating threshold of 1 (out of a rating scale from 0 4; 0 being the worst rating and 4 the best rating) - Application of the following sustainable minimum exclusion criteria for direct investments: - securities issued by companies having a severe violation / breach of principles and guidelines such as the Principles of the United Nations Global Compact, the OECD Guidelines for Multinational Enterprises, and the United Nations Guiding Principles for Business and Human Rights on the grounds of problematic practices around human rights, labour rights, environment, and corruption, - securities issued by companies involved in controversial weapons (anti-personnel mines, cluster munitions, chemical weapons, biological weapons, depleted uranium, white phosphorus, and nuclear weapons), - securities issued by companies that derive more than 10% of their revenues from weapons, military equipment, and services, - securities issued by companies that derive more than 10% of their revenue from thermal coal extraction - securities issued by utility companies that generate more than 20% of their revenues from coal, - securities issued by companies involved in the production of tobacco, and securities issued by companies involved in the distribution of tobacco with more than 5% of their revenues.